junegunn/vader.vim/README.md

 #### Given

-The content of a Given block is pasted into the "workbench buffer" for the subsequent Do/Execute blocks. `filetype` parameter is useful for testing syntax highlighting.
+The content of a Given block is pasted into the "workbench buffer" for the subsequent Do/Execute blocks.
+If `filetype` parameter is given, `&filetype` of the buffer is set accordingly.
+It is also used to syntax-highlight the block in .vader file.

 ```
 Given [filetype] [(comment)]: